Luke-ebbis/complex-prediction/README.md

 logs from the snakemake output (such as startup messages etc), and the `out` log will contain standard output, written by programmes such as `colabfold`.

-On raven, the test dataset took 3 hours to complete.

 ## Steps in the pipeline

 The input data in the form of combfold formatted JSON files from `data` are copied over to the `results/data` directory.
-Then the MSA's are fetched from the combfold MSA server.
-These MSA data are then used to predict the protein 3D structure of each _pair_ in the input dataset.
-Then Combfold is ran on the structures.
+First the structures of the pairs are calculated using combfold.
+The best pairs are used to calculate higher order structures.
+Following this, the combfold algorithm is used to calculate the structure of the complex of the pairs and higher order pairs.

 ![Steps of the pipeline](resources/pipeline.png)

+The colabfold step is done in paralel for each (higher order) pair.
+The outputs of colabfold are captured by re-evaluating the job-graph after the the pairings have been determined by Combfold.